tardate/LittleArduinoProjects/STM32/STM32F103C8T6/BareMetal/README.md

 ## Bare Metal Programming Overview

-* write the core C program.
+* write the main C program.
 I am not using any C standard library functions so far, which simplifies the linking process.
 The program comprises:
   * blinky.c/h - the main program
-  * led.c/h - all the functions to enabled and blink the LED on GPIO PC13
+  * led.c/h - all the functions to enable and blink the LED on GPIO PC13
-  * delay.c/h - a simple delay function implementation that approximates a millisecond-resolution
+  * delay.c/h - a simple delay function that approximates a millisecond-resolution
-* implement the start up code - see stm32_startup.c
+* implement the start up code - see [stm32_startup.c](./blinky/stm32_startup.c)
   * defines the ISR vector map and implements the main reset handler
-  * the reset handler sets up memory for execution then hands of control to the main program
+  * the reset handler sets up memory for execution then hands over control to the main program
-* write the linker script stm32_ls.ld which defines where all the code pieces should be assembled in memory
+* write the linker script [stm32_ls.ld](./blinky/stm32_ls.ld) which defines where all the code pieces should be assembled in memory
 * compile and link everything with gcc
 * use objcopy to produce the binary image to be flashed on the device
 * use the stlink tools to flash the device